Air source heat pumps: a buyer’s guide

 Will an air source heat pump work for my home?

-An air source heat pump draws heat from the outside air, so when the outside temperature is lower, its efficiency levels decrease as it requires more power to increase the temperature of the trapped heat.
+An ASHP draws heat from the outside air, so when the outside temperature is lower, its efficiency levels decrease as it requires more power to increase the temperature of the trapped heat.
 If you lived in a very cold climate, the case would be better made for a ground source heat pump which draws relatively steady heat from the ground.
-However, with an optimum operating temperature of 7°C, this shouldn’t be too much of a concern for the majority of homes in England, where the Green Homes Grant applies.

-Because air source heat pumps work at lower temperatures, they’re a good match with underfloor heating and low-flow radiators.
+Because an ASHP works at lower temperatures, they’re a good match with underfloor heating and low-flow radiators.
 You may need to replace some, or all, of your radiators if upgrading to a heat pump.

-There is also the option of a hybrid air source heat pump.
+There is also the option of a hybrid ASHP.
 This heat pump works in partnership with a gas boiler to meet any shortfall in efficiency on the part of the heat pump.
 While the majority of your hot water and heating needs would be met by the heat pump, however if heating demand is high and the outside temperature is not, the gas boiler kicks in to contribute to the heating mix.

-However there are some potential drawbacks to air source heat pumps.
+However there are some potential drawbacks to an ASHP.
 Because of the lower temperature produced, it can affect the maximum tap water temperature your home can achieve.
-Some air source heat pumps can still be noisy too, though technology on this front has improved in recent years.
+Some ASHP’s can still be noisy too, though technology on this front has improved in recent years.

 How much does it cost?

-According to quote comparison site Green Match, the average price for installation of an air source heat pump is between £8,000 and £18,000 for an air-to-air source heat pump and £7,000 and £11,000 for an air-to-water source heat pump, dependent on the size of your home, whether it’s a new build or renovation and the pump brand, size and performance/efficiency.
+According to the 2021 guide of quote comparison site Green Match, the average price for installation of an ASHP is between £8,000 and £18,000 for an air-to-air source heat pump and £7,000 and £11,000 for an air-to-water source heat pump, dependent on the size of your home, whether it’s a new build or renovation and the pump brand, size and performance/efficiency.

-Estimates from Green Match found that, for an average four bedroom house with an air source heat pump, annual heating costs start from £759 per year, with RHI payback of up to £1,600 per year.
-This is an estimation, based on an air to water heat pump with 3.7 SCOP and a household with good quality insulation, an average UK electricity price of 14.37p/kWh and an RHI tariff for Air Source Heat Pumps of 10.71p.
+Estimates from Green Match found that, for an average four-bedroom house with an ASHP, annual heating costs start from £759 per year.
+This is an estimation, based on an air-to-water heat pump with 3.7 SCOP and a household with good quality insulation, an average UK electricity price of 14.37p/kWh and an RHI tariff for an ASHP of 10.71p.

 Installation and maintenance

-An air source heat pump is usually made up of both an indoor and outdoor unit.
+An ASHP is usually made up of both an indoor and outdoor unit.
 This means you’ll need an outdoor space for the heat pump to be placed – one that has a good air flow is essential, while a sunny spot will help your heat pump run more efficiently when the sun is out.
 The indoor unit usually isn’t much bigger than a standard boiler system.

 At present, in England and Scotland, installation of a heat pump is covered under Permitted Development Rights if it meets a series of criteria, which include keep heat pumps one metre away from property boundaries and ensuring placement minimises the effect on the appearance of the building.
 You can read more on the Planning Portal.

-With regular maintenance and servicing, you can expect an air source heat pump to last for up to 20 years according to the Energy Saving Trust.
-When purchasing, enquire about the length of warranty and workmanship warranty – the former is often 2-3 years, while the latter can be up to 10 years.
+With regular maintenance and servicing, you can expect an ASHP to last for up to 20 years according to the Energy Saving Trust.
+Enquire about the length of warranty and workmanship warranty – the former is often 2-3 years, while the latter can be up to 10 years.